robotics-upo/OCELLIMAV-Project/data/README.md

 In order to access original and processed data, please consult the following link: https://robotics.upo.es/datasets/ocellimav/

-You will find a folder with original data (synthetic and real cases).
+You will find a folder with original data (synthetic and real cases, https://robotics.upo.es/datasets/ocellimav/original_data/).
 Each of these folders contains three sub-folders, one per camera, and a `data.txt` file with IMU measurements that is used to process data.
-In addition you will also find a folder with processed data, containing `.npz` files used to train and test CNNBiGRU network.
+In addition you will also find a folder with processed data (synthetic and real, https://robotics.upo.es/datasets/ocellimav/processed_data/), containing `.npz` files used to train and test CNNBiGRU network.

 ## Synthetic data